 and transparent bridging.

-about dialer profiles or legacy dial-on-demand routing (DDR), see the module Dial-on-Demand Routing Configuration.
+for dialer profiles or for legacy dial-on-demand routing (DDR) see the see the module Dial-on-Demand Routing Configuration.

 To install software on a new router or access server by downloading software from a central server over an interface that